Lymphoma - Featured Clinical Trials

 (Posted: 01/25/2011) - In this trial, adult patients with newly diagnosed Burkitt lymphoma or c-MYC-positive diffuse large B-cell lymphoma will be separated into low-risk and high-risk groups; those in the low-risk group will be treated with at least three cycles of dose-adjusted EPOCH-R chemotherapy, while high-risk patients will receive six cycles.

-- Vaccine Therapy for Patients with Recurrent Blood Cancers
+- Monoclonal Antibody Therapy for Treatment-Resistant Blood Cancers